 The following Arbitration guidance note provides comprehensive and up to date legal information covering:

-This Practice Note considers applications to remove arbitrators pursuant to section 24 of the Arbitration Act 1996 (AA 1996, s 24).
+This Practice Note considers applications to the courts of England and Wales (England and English are used as convenient shorthands) to remove arbitrators pursuant to section 24 of the Arbitration Act 1996 (AA 1996).

 AA 1996, s 24, which is a mandatory provision of the Act (ie parties cannot agree that it will not apply), provides the English court with a discretionary power to remove arbitrators.